namazso/SecureUxTheme/AVRF.md

 ## AVrf custom provider installation

-Copy your provider dll to the %SystemRoot%\System32 directory (note: for x86 you have to use the SysWOW64 (SysWOW64 contains x86 files, System32 contains x64 files.
-No, it is not the other way around.) directory and registry keys).
+Copy your provider dll to the %SystemRoot%\System32 directory.
+Note: For hooking into 32-bit processes on a 64-bit system, you have to use the %SystemRoot%\SysWOW64 directory.
 Administrator rights are required.

 Install the provider dll for the specific application you want to debug, go to the IFEO key:
-`HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\AppName` (Replace `AppName` with the name of the program, including extension)
+`HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\AppName` (Replace `AppName` with the name of the program, including extension).
+Note: For hooking into 32-bit processes on a 64-bit system, you have to use the `HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\Windows NT\CurrentVersion\Image File Execution Options` key.

 Here, Set the `VerifierDlls` value to the name of your dll (can be multiple), specifying extension is optional.